bigeasy/proof/README.md

 If every test expects to hit a MySQL database, then create a separate MySQL database for each suite.
 Not a big deal, really, and then you have your tests running in parallel.

+## Shorter

+The Shame of Programming...
+Probably a good title for a blog post.
+Java:
+Programming Made Shameful.
+Or Programing Java Considered Shameful.
+But, yet, I write a lot of stuff, or think hard, about what is expected.
+(Need to put this somewhere else.
+It is a shame to have it here.
+A crying shame.)

+That above is from sumbling on the word shame below...

+We write tests because we know that static analysis is not enough to ensure quality.
+We write tests to exercise the demons from our software.
+We should not be surprised when our tests fail in ways that we cannot imagine.
+We should not feel ashamed that we could never imagine the failure states that our tests uncover.
+We should be humble before the complexity of software.
+We should accept that it is more than we can hold in our head at once.

+To think otherwise is to expect oneself to be omnicient.

+Moreover, why do you need a plan to turn off every light switch on your way out the door when the house is burning down?
+Dont' worry.
+The fire will take care of it for you.

+Uh, not shorter.
+Try...

+Ace uses the operating system as the fail-safe for resource management, so that you are unlikely to reach a point where you cannot run your tests because Ace is resource starved.
+In your tests you can show discipline and release resources when they are no longer needed, but you don't have plan for every contingency with deeply nested try/catch blocks.
+You shouldn't.
+Testing is supposed to reveal the error states you can't begin to imagine, so how do you plan for those?
+It's not a good use of your time to devise a resource management strategy for the closing millis in the quarter-second life of a test program that has raised an exception.

+If you feel strongly that punting cleanup to the operating system is shameful, I'm probably going to argue that you're repeating something you've read a lot but don't really understand.

 ## Why I Wrote My Own (Non-)Framework